 - Sudden death

 Arrhythmogenic Right Ventricular Dysplasia is a complex heart dysplasia.
 If several symptoms appear, you are suggested to consult any specialist soon.
-Don’t ever think to live with ARV dysplasia.
+Don’t ever think about living with ARV dysplasia.
 You better follow the essential treatment checklist first.